List of Spider-Man: The Animated Series characters: Chameleon

 Chameleon was an international hitman and spy.
 He also cannot (or does not) speak while he is in his true form, although in the episode "Framed" Richard Fisk indicates that Chameleon told them about Peter Parker's parents.
 Chameleon has a belt, which is capable of capturing an image of a person, so that he can turn into a person to disguise himself, and then makes a perfect imitation of his disguise's voice.
 In his debut episode "Day of the Chameleon", he attempts to kill two diplomats at a U.N. conference to start a war, but is foiled by Spider-Man who easily picks the Chameleon out from the crowd since he had taken the appearance of Peter Parker, secretly Spider-Man's alter ego.

 In "The Insidious Six" and "Battle of the Insidious Six", Chameleon became a member of the Insidious Six.

-In "Framed" and "The Man Without Fear", he was working for the Kingpin's son Richard Fisk in framing Peter Parker for getting restricted government information, but Parker's name was cleared by the machinations of Spider-Man and Daredevil, thus Richard, Chameleon, and their ally Susan Choi were sentenced to jail.

 Later in "The Cat", it was revealed that he was jailed in S.H.I.E.L.D. for his dangerous international activities and was assigned by the Kingpin to release John Hardesky from his cell.
-Chameleon was infused with techo-organic nanobots prior to his incarceration in S.H.I.E.L.D., which made him part-machine and was able to change into any person without the belt.
+Chameleon was infused with techo-organic nanobots prior to his incarceration in S.H.I.E.L.D., giving him the ability to disguise himself without the belt.
 He successfully disguised himself as Felicia's father so no one would know the real Hardesky was abducted.
 Eventually, his ruse was uncovered by Nick Fury.

 Later in "Six Forgotten Warriors" parts 1–5, he was rescued by the rest of the Insidious Six and became a member again, but would betray them and join forces with his foster father, the Red Skull (they have no relation in the comics), and his brother, Rhienholdt Kragov, who would later become Electro.
 In the end, Electro and the Red Skull, along with Captain America, were trapped in a time dilation loophole and the Chameleon apparently dies in an explosion after being captured by Spider-Man, never to be seen again.